birros/web-archives/HACKING.md

 - Use thread and async.
 - Separate the ZIM file format code from the rest of the code, as a plugin.
 - Favicon caching management.
+- Reduce state dependencies between views.
+- Add a custom ContextMenu to WebView to manage the opening of a link in a new tab or window.

 ---